 The Colorado Department of Human Services, Office of Behavioral Health (OBH) is committed to providing behavioral health providers with additional guidance and resources throughout the COVID-19 public health emergency.
 This webpage will serve as the hub for all COVID-19-related information from OBH.

 OBH remains open for business and continues to serve Coloradans in need as well as to support providers.
-Providers should review OBH's expectations on continuing emergency services during this time period.
+Governor Jared Polis's safer-at-home model does not change our expectations of behavioral health providers.
+Providers should review OBH's expectations on continuing emergency services during this time.

-Behavioral Health Resources for COVID-19• Find Behavioral Health Help • Mental Health And COVID-19 – Information And Resources - Mental Health America• Taking Care of Your Behavioral Health - Substance Abuse and Mental Health Services Administration• Stress and Coping During COVID-19 - Centers for Disease Control and Prevention• State COVID-19 website
+Substance Use and Mental Health Support• Find Behavioral Health Help • Telehealth Information for Coloradans - State of Colorado • Mental Health And COVID-19 – Information And Resources - Mental Health America• Taking Care of Your Behavioral Health - Substance Abuse and Mental Health Services Administration• Stress and Coping During COVID-19 - Centers for Disease Control and Prevention

 Reminder on Facility Closures: By OBH rule, all licensed and designated facilities must notify OBH of any closures immediately.
 Please contact your program manager as soon as possible to help us determine service gaps and potential referrals.